automatica-cluj/student-grades/README.md

 # Student grades

 How to use it:
-1. Replace the value of STUDENT_EMAIL with your email address you used when filled registration form received at beginning of the lab.
+1. Replace the value of STUDENT_EMAIL in StudentGradesManager with your email address you used when filled registration form received at beginning of the first lab.
 2. Run the application.

 Note: The application will display the grades for the student with the email address you provided.